 What is the registration fee on your property?

-The registration fee is a cost that you have to pay over and above the stamp duty to get the property registered in your name.
-The fee is usually calculated at 1% of the total cost of the property or its market value, depending where you buy the property.
-In Mumbai, for example, it is 1% of the total market or agreement value of the property, or Rs.
+Registration fee is a cost that you pay over and above the stamp duty to get the property registered in your name.
+The fee is usually calculated at 1% of the total cost of the property or its market value, depending on where you buy the property.
+In Mumbai, for example, it is 1% of the total market or agreement value of the property or Rs.
 30,000, whichever is lesser.
 In Kolkata, it is 1% of the total cost of the property.
-Hence, if you purchase a home Rs.
-70 lakh, for example the registration fee for the home would be 1% of that amount, which is Rs.
+If you purchase a home of Rs.
+70 lakh, for example, the registration fee for the home would be 1% of that amount, which is Rs.
 70,000.

 The registration process was brought to action with the Indian Registration Act of 1908.
 You can simply follow these steps to register your house with the sub-registrar of the area where your property is located.

 - Once the document is verified, the registration process is complete.
-You will get the original set of documents while the sub-registrar’s office will hold on to a copy of the same for their records.
+You will get the original set of documents while the sub-registrar’s office will hold on to a copy for their records.

 Now that you know about stamp duty and registration charges and how to register your property, don’t forget to budget for this amount when you are planning to purchase a home.
 Use our stamp duty calculator to know the stamp duty and property registration charges in all states of India.